georger420/Atari-XLXE-Pictures-Viewer/README.md

 ### Humble Design

-Originaly, viewer was supposed to display also images created by [Humble Design](https://github.com/georger420/Atari-XY4150/tree/main/HumPlo) - the only vector graphics editor for ATARI XL/XE I know.
+Originally, viewer was supposed to display also images created by [Humble Design](https://github.com/georger420/Atari-XY4150/tree/main/HumPlo) - the only vector graphics editor for ATARI XL/XE I know.
 For this reason was necessary to have font loaded and use it for displaying picture.
 Unfortunately, the results of parsing and displaying were not good enough.
 Circles and arc were crossing other shapes instead of touching only.
 So Humble design format is disabled.
 But possibility to load font internaly remained.

 ### Font files